destrundle/training/README.md

 # training
-Boring Repo of training things
+An exciting Repo of training things to use with ACG courses